- The Best High Fiber Cat Food

 No grains, additives or fillers

 Grain-free, simple and delicious, this high-fiber wet cat food is a fine choice for lovers of moist meals.
 Made with tender duck, which is the main ingredient and only protein source, this formula supports muscle maintenance without overwhelming sensitive stomachs.
+To see how it stacks up to the competition, see our article on the best cat food for sensitive stomachs.

 Aside from delicious duck, the recipe also contains flaxseed oil, so there are high levels of omega 3 fatty acids to promote healthy skin and thick, shiny fur.
 Of course, the food is also enhanced with all important vitamins and minerals, so it’s 100% complete and balanced.